 - A change in mood, behavior, or activity

 - Sensitivity to light

 The most common aura is visual.
-The aura lasts about 15-30 minutes.
-It may produce the following sensations:
+It lasts about 15 to 30 minutes and may cause:

 - Flashing lights, spots, or zig zag lines

 - A weakness in an arm or leg

 - Numbness or tingling in the face and hands